bacchus-ng/bacchus/README.md

 - *pip install django==1.10.6*
 - *pip install django-fernet-fields   (provides encryption in database)* <br />
 \* *Due to security reasons, we strongly recommend you change the SECRET_KEY value in settings.py*
+\* *On Centos/RHEL 7, gcc, openssl-devel and python-devel is needed to compile dependencies!*
 2. Install oVirt Python SDK
 - *pip install ovirt-engine-sdk-python==4.1.2*
+\* *On Centos/RHEL 7, libxml2-devel is needed in order to compile dependencies*

 3. Install Python MySQL support
 - *pip install MySQL-python*
+\* *On Centos/RHEL 7, mariadb-devel is needed in order to compile dependencies*

 4. Install Celery
 - *pip install celery==4.0.2*